victorpanitz/iOS-CoinViewApp/README.md

-# VIPER Boilerplate for iOS
+# Coin View App

-iOS Swift boilerplate with Xcode organized with VIPER structure plus useful Extensions and Utils.
+A great start point to introduce VIPER architecture, native animations and some nice frameworks integration.

 ### Basic steps:

-1 - Clone this repo (via git commands or SourceTree)
+1 - Create an account in Firebase

-2 - Open `Boilerplate.xcodeproj` and rename the project
+2 - Add your own google services file to the project

 3 - Run `pod install` on the project folder to download all dependencies with Cocoapods

 4 - Open `${Project_Name}.xcworkspace`

-5 - Analyse the project structure and start coding!
+5 - Analyse the project structure and take it to another level!

 ### Design pattern

 This boilerplate has the basic structure for coding with VIPER design pattern (read about it [here](https://www.ckl.io/blog/ios-project-architecture-using-viper/)).